Meditations on Nature and Community

 In 2015, Hassinger had a major retrospective at Spelman College Museum of Art in Atlanta, Georgia with a catalogue featuring 20 works that were recreated for the exhibition.
 In 2016, she and her daughter Ava Hassinger presented an exhibition at the Institute of Contemporary Art in Philadelphia as Matriarch.
 Hassinger’s work was included in We Wanted a Revolution: Black Radical Women, 1965-85, a major exhibition of feminist artwork at the Brooklyn Museum of Art in 2017.
 She recently closed exhibitions at Art + Practice, Los Angeles and with the Susan Inglett Gallery, NYC.
 Hassinger is currently the subject of a solo show at the Baltimore Museum of Art.
 She lives and works in New York, New York.

-Hallie Ringle is Assistant Curator at The Studio Museum in Harlem.
+Hallie Ringle is the Hugh Kaul Curator of Modern and Contemporary Art at the Birmingham Museum of Art.
+Until recently she was Assistant Curator at The Studio Museum in Harlem.
 Her recent exhibitions include Firelei Báez: Joy Out of Fire; Maren Hassinger: Monuments; We Go as They: Artists in Residence 2016–17; Derrick Adams: Patrick Kelly, the Journey; Rico Gatson: Icons 2007–2017; Video Studio: Meeting Points; Palatable: Food and Contemporary Art; Salon Style; and Concealed: Selections from the Permanent Collection.
-Recent co-curated exhibitions include Fictions, Regarding the Figure, Richard Hunt: Framed and Extended, and Marc Andre Robinson: Twice Told.
+Recent co-curated exhibitions include Fictions; Regarding the Figure; Richard Hunt: Framed and Extended; and Marc Andre Robinson: Twice Told.
 She has a BA from the University of North Carolina at Chapel Hill and an MA from the University of Texas at Austin.